jhereg00/autoguide/README.md

 * `html:` - code to use in creating a sample iframe.
 * `code:` - code to output in a code block.
 Good for examples of scripts or mixin usage.
 * `wrap:` - element(s) to wrap the html content in.
 Written similar to [Emmet](http://emmet.io/), but significantly less robust.
 Really just handles tags, classes, and ids.
 Example: `wrap: div.outer>section.inner` would wrap the html content so that it outputs `<div class="outer"><section class="inner">{{ content }}</section></div>`.
 This is useful for elements that inherit styles or when javascript only inits components within certain other elements.
 * `path:` - define a path for where to place this within the styleguide.
 This overrides the default of placing a component based on it's file location.
+Use `.` or `./` to make it top level.

 ## Attributes